The 4 Stages of learning a new skill

 Let’s take a look at the four stages of learning

-Unconscious incompetence – This stage, you don’t know how to do something and are normally unaware that you don’t know.
+Unconscious incompetence — in This stage, you don’t know how to do something and are normally unaware that you don’t know.
 You have never tried to do it.
 For example, if you have never flown an aeroplane before, you have no idea of flying one now.
-It is important at this stage for you to acknowledge your incompetence and the value of the new skill before moving on to the next stage.
+It’s crucial to recognize your incompetence and the value of the new skill before progressing to the next stage.

-Conscious incompetence – As you learn to read the instruments and handle the aeroplane controls, you become aware of your inability to fly.
+Conscious incompetence — when you recognize your inability to fly as you learn to read instruments and handle controls.
 You struggle to maintain level flight and to bank the aircraft under the instructions of your trainer.

 You enter into conscious incompetence at this stage, and this is where you realize you are not yet competent.
 Here, you learn all that you didn’t know and begin to acquire the skill of flying.